LILO-THINK/Blog/_posts/2024-08-19-the-engineering-of-error.md

 What struck me is how Watson begins with a song about imperfection and ends with a discussion on restriction?  **It made me curious about the true meaning of "the engineering of error", what the stages of such a process might be?**

+## From Mistakes to Events: Miles Davis and the Art of Improvisation

 Watson also introduced an interesting concept with his story about Miles Davis.
 In the story, one of Davis's musicians plays a note that was, let's say, a mistake — something unplanned.
 However, Davis continued improvising on that note, making it work in the context of the performance.

 **Instead of calling it a mistake or a failure, he refered to it as an "event."** This shifts the perspective from seeing it as an error to viewing it as an event, perhaps even as a form of chance or serendipity.
 But I don't think this fully captures what Watson means by "the engineering of error," so **I found myself questioning what an error truly is?**